rjrajbir/Sending-data-of-wireless-Temperature-and-Humidity-Sensor-to-Googlesheets/README.md

 - **Double click on the node to open up the configuration options.**

-Here you have to write little javacript code to create a condition,so the temperature and humidity values will be written in the excel.
+Here you have to write little javacript code to create a condition,so the temperature and humidity values will be written in the googlesheet.

  ![alt tag](https://github.com/rjrajbir/Sending-data-of-wireless-Temperature-and-Humidity-Sensor-to-Googlesheets/blob/master/function_step2.JPG)